Breaking the cubic barrier in the Solovay-Kitaev algorithm: Proof of th:pkbilip

 \section{Proof of \Thm{th:pkbilip}}

-In this section, we establish \Thm{th:pkbilip} as a corollary of the more general \Thm{th:bilip} given below.
-The generalization also subsumes a related lemma given by Chatterji, Pittet, and Saloff-Coste \cite[Lem.~8.7]{CPS:rd}.
+In this section, we establish \Thm{th:pkbilip} as a special case of \Thm{th:bilip} given below.
+The generalization also subsumes a lemma of Chatterji, Pittet, and Saloff-Coste \cite[Lem.~8.7]{CPS:rd}.

 To state the generalization, we need the concept of a \emph{pseudo-Riemannian metric} on a connected, smooth manifold $M$.
-By definition, it is a continuous assignment of a (typically indefinite) non-singular symmetric inner product $\braket{\cdot,\cdot}_p$ to each tangent space $T_pM$.
-This type of tensor field on $M$ is called a ``metric'' even though it does not make $M$ into a metric space in the usual sense when $\braket{\cdot,\cdot}_p$ is not positive-definite.
+By definition, it is a continuous assignment of a nonsingular symmetric inner product $\braket{\cdot,\cdot}_p$ to each tangent space $T_p(M)$.
+This type of tensor field on $M$ is called a ``metric'' even though it does not make $M$ into a metric space in the usual sense (nor even a pseudo-metric space) in the novel case when $\braket{\cdot,\cdot}_p$ is indefinite.
+If $\braket{\cdot,\cdot}_p$ is either positive or negative definite, then the pseudo-Riemannian metric amounts to a Riemannian metric.